Learn What to Include in Your Event Planner Contract

 Protect Your Planning Business With Contracts

-Most event planning professionals – whether they are wedding planners, conference planners, party planners or corporate events specialists – know that event planning contracts are a critical component to a successful event planning business.
-And while the word “contract” can bring a negative connotation in today’s litigious society, having a legal contract simply forces both parties involved to agree – in writing – to a set of terms and conditions.
-The purpose of the event planning contract is to protect both parties involved.
+Most event planning professionals know that event planning contracts are a critical component of a successful event planning business.
+And while the word “contract” can bring a negative connotation in today’s litigious society, having a legal contract simply forces both parties involved to agree to a set of terms and conditions which could emotionlessly relieve concerns by all involved.

-In some circumstances, the consequences can be small, such as failing to pick up dinner on the way home from work because your understanding was that your partner was covering it.
-In other situations – particularly in business – the ramifications can be both detrimental and costly.
+In certain situations, the ramifications can be both detrimental and costly.
 Having an event planning contract in place ensures that both you and your client have a clear understanding of the work that will be completed and other necessary aspects of conducting business together.
 When developing your event planning contract, be sure to include these five items.

 Clearly Specify the Event Planning Services That Will Be Provided